-In addition, students on domestic student loans are eligible for a Master of Laws (Common Law) Bursary, which is assessed according to financial need.
-The Bursary is automatically assessed for students depending on financial need; no application is necessary.
+Domestic students on domestic student loans are eligible for a Master of Laws (Common Law) Bursary, which is assessed according to financial need.
+Please find more information including application, eligibility requirements and the assessment process about the UBC Bursary at the link.

 External Funding & Awards

 Students who have questions about needs-based funding, including student loans, should refer to UBC's Student Financial Assistance and Awards Office.

 The Faculty of Graduate and Postdoctoral Studies’ Funding Databases provides a good starting point for researching external funding opportunities.